PIAST: Rapid Prompting with In-context Augmentation for Scarce Training data: Abstract

 \section{Abstract}

 LLMs are highly sensitive to prompt design, but handcrafting effective prompts is difficult and often requires intricate crafting of few-shot examples.
 We propose a fast automatic prompt construction algorithm that augments human instructions by generating a small set of few shot examples.
 Our method iteratively replaces/drops/keeps few-shot examples using Monte Carlo Shapley estimation of example utility.
 For faster execution, we use aggressive subsampling and a replay buffer for faster evaluations.
 Our method can be run using different compute time budgets.
-On a limited budget, we outperform existing automatic prompting methods on text simplification and GSM8K and obtain second best results on classification and summarization.
-With an extended, but still modest compute budget we set a new state of the art among automatic prompting methods on classification, simplification and GSM8K.
-Our results show that carefully constructed examples, rather than exhaustive instruction search, are the dominant lever for fast and data efficient prompt engineering.
-Our code is available at \href{https://github.com/Batorskq/PIAST}{https://github.com/Batorskq/PIAST}.
+Under a limited budget, it outperforms prior automatic prompting methods on text simplification and mathematical reasoning (GSM8K, DeepMath, Math500), while achieving second-best results on classification and summarization and third-best on MedQA.
+With an extended, yet still modest budget, \ours{} sets a new state of the art among automatic prompting methods on classification, simplification, GSM8K, DeepMath, and Math500.
+Overall, our results suggest that optimizing in-context examples, rather than exhaustively searching over instruction rewrites is the dominant lever for fast and data-efficient prompt engineering.
+We will release code and data upon acceptance.